ksgfk/TinyEXR.NET/README.md

 Besides, I add some simple helper class, like `TinyEXR.SinglePartExrReader` and `TinyEXR.ScanlineExrWriter`.
 You can use them to easily read and save exr images.

 If you don't like them, you can also use native functions in the class `TinyEXR.Native.EXRNative`.
+Of course, you should be clear about what you are doing :).

 ## Details

 This lib use [ClangSharp](https://github.com/dotnet/ClangSharp) to generate binding code.

+API is unstable.
+May be modified at any time.

-tinyexr did not export any symbols, so I have to make a wrapper for these API.
+tinyexr did not export any symbols, so I have to make a wrapper for these C++ functions.
 Fortunately, they are not so much.
 The wrapper lib is in the folder `TinyEXR.Native`

 Currently, only `win-x64`, `linux-x64` and `osx-x64` are available.
 If you want use this lib on other platforms, you have to build them by your self.

+## TODO

+multi-part wrapper

 ## License

 `TinyEXR.NET` is under MIT license

-and wrapped C++ lib `tinyexr` is under 3-clause BSD